 13. Pin up motivational posters

 Using inspiration quotes and posters around your classroom is a great way encourage your students to unleash their creative potential.
-Browse this awesome list of 50 inspirational posters and print them out for your classroom today, or simply edit one of the templates below: Celebrate learning or Put mistakes in perspective.
+Browse this awesome list of 50 inspirational posters and print them out for your classroom today, or simply edit the template below: Celebrate learning.

 14. Team building exercises